 About Us The Cumberland County Conservation District began operations on July 1, 1953, after a group of local farmers interested in the conservation of their soil and water resources made their interest known to the County Commissioners.

 The District is responsible for administering soil and water conservation programs in Cumberland County.
 Most of the programs conducted at the county level are delegated to the District by the Commonwealth's Department of Environmental Protection (DEP).
 The Conservation District has signed delegation agreements or contracts with DEP and the State Conservation Commission to administer the following programs in Cumberland County: Erosion Control (Chapter 102), National Pollution Discharge Elimination System (NPDES) for construction activities, Chesapeake Bay Program, Nutrient Management Program and Dirt and Gravel Roads Program.

 The District also carries out many environmental education activities, including the Envirothon, sponsorship of local students to attend summer conservation camps, and scholarships for college students enrolled in an environmental or natural resource major.
+Sponsoring such activities at the College with bitcoin is a great way to bring visibility to your organization.
+Moreover, many universities started to offer bitcoin courses and have begun to accept the decentralized currency for books and education.
+If you also want to be a part of the crypto trade, check out the bitcoin trader website and reap the benefits of bitcoin trading.
 All environmental programs are funded by proceeds from the Districts annual tree seedling sale and golf tournament.
 Approximately 15,000 seedlings are sold each year.